Purgatorius: Ankle bones

-Relationship
+Classification

 For many years, there has been debate as to whether Purgatorius is a primitive member of the primates or a basal member of the Plesiadapiforms.
 Several characters of the dentition of Purgatorius, which includes its incisor morphology, can ally it with later plesiadapiforms.
 The prism cross sections are highly variable with circular, horseshoe and irregular shapes, while the prisms of cheek teeth are radially arranged.
 Due to the fragmentary dentaries found in the Garbani Channel fauna from Purgatorius janisae the morphology of the canine and incisor alveoli suggest the derived gradient in the crown size of: I1>or = I2>I3<C. Isolated upper incisors referable from P. janisae exhibit some typical plesiadapiform specializations.
 Due to general morphology of the postcanine dentition of Purgatorius, it could be expected to be characterized as a primitive member of the primates.
 However, due to the specializations of its incisors of P. janisae it is considered by some investigators as a basal member of the Pleasiadapiformes sensu lato.

 A phylogenetic analysis of 177 mammal taxa (mostly Cretaceous and Palaeocene fossils), published in 2015, suggests that Purgatorius may not be closely related to primates at all, but instead falls outside crown-group placentals – specifically as the sister taxon to Protungulatum.
 Similar results had been obtained in previous studies with far fewer species.
-But this study had been criticized and refuted by subsequent authors and their studies.